pheintzelman/appily/README.md

 ## Status

 Alpha.
 We have met our alpha goals!
-Appily can generated a react app that is able to perform full CRUD opperations, against indexedDb.
+Appily can generate a react app that is able to perform full CRUD opperations, against indexedDb.

 ![First app](doc/images/first-app-2021-06-17.png)